Moore v. Regents of the University of California: Aftermath

 Moore's cancer went into remission from 1976 to 1996 following the removal of his spleen.
 He died from the cancer in October 2001.

-The Michael Crichton book Next, while specifically mentioning the case, extrapolates its possible legal ramifications with a patient, called Frank Burnet.
-Further, the 2010 book The Immortal Life of Henrietta Lacks by Rebecca Skloot and 2017 movie The Immortal Life of Henrietta Lacks (film) discuss this case and its precedent with regards to the Lacks Family.
+The Michael Crichton book Next, while specifically mentioning the case, extrapolates its possible legal ramifications with a patient called Frank Burnet.
+Further, the 2010 book The Immortal Life of Henrietta Lacks by Rebecca Skloot and its 2017 film adaptation discuss this case and its precedent with regards to the Lacks family.